green2cerberuz/portfolio/README.md

 docker run --rm -p 8000:8000 -v `pwd`:/usr/src -v nodemodules:/usr/src/node_modules <image-name> yarn add <package-name>
 ```

+## Usage

+To use the project run: `make init` to configure the volume.

 ## Git Hooks

 This projects uses the preparee-commit-message hook to add the branch name to our commit
 message.
 The script can be found at `scripts/prepare-commit-message.sh`.
-If you want to activate it, yo need to add the following line to `.git/hooks/prepare-commit-message` file after the variable declarations.
+If you want to activate it, you need to add the following line to `.git/hooks/prepare-commit-message` file, if it does not exist create it.
+The content will be the same than `prepare-commit-message.sample`.
+Afterthe variable declarations, include the following line:
 `./scripts/prepare-commit-message.sh $COMMIT_MSG_FILE`

 ## Semantic versioning